ratabora/RealTimeSearchAndAnalytics/08-solrcloud-demo/README.md

 $ rm -rf shard1core1/solr/collection1/data
 $ rm -rf shard2core1/solr/collection1/data

 We can now start the first shard of our collection.
 This instance will run an embedded Zookeeper process that the pseudo-distributed cluster will use for coordination and configuration.
-Remember, this type of setup is not recommended for production but it works for our testing purposes.
 As the shard comes online, Solr will pick up the configuration files from the shard/solr/conf directory and upload them to the embedded Zookeeper process.
 We will name this configuration exampleConf so that when we start the other shards we can reuse the same configuration.
 We will also set the number of shards we intend to split this collection into.
 This parameter is very important because as of the current version of Apache Solr, you cannot change this number without reindexing your entire collection.

 	$ cd shard1core1/
 	$ java -Dbootstrap_confdir=./solr/collection1/conf -Dcollection.configName=exampleConf -DzkRun -DnumShards=2 -jar start.jar